Ilhan Omar Says She Is Receiving Increasing Death Threats Since Donald Trump’s 9/11 Tweet

 “Following the President’s tweet, I spoke with the Sergeant-at-Arms to ensure that Capitol Police are conducting a security assessment to safeguard Congresswoman Omar, her family and her staff.
 They will continue to monitor and address the threats she faces,” Pelosi said in a statement.

 The women’s advocacy group, Women’s March, urged Twitter to suspend Donald Trump’s account for “sharing propaganda videos trafficking in hate speech and inciting real violence” against Omar, according to Newsweek.
-It is an assertion which appears to have been validated in light of the increasing death threats being faced by Omar,
+It is an assertion which appears to have been validated in light of the increasing death threats being faced by Omar.

 Rep. Ilhan Omar says she has experienced an increase in death threats in the days since President Trump tweeted about a speech she gave last month https://t.co/N8mAzcVRVe pic.twitter.com/RL3SM7L3LK